hikeventures/hikeventures.github.io/_posts/best/2017-07-31-best-flash-sony.markdown

   - best
   - flash
 layout: post
-published: false
 ---
 In this blog post I want to show you [my selection](#the-best-flash-for-sony-cameras) of the best flash which I would consider to buy for my Sony a7.

 The flash in this post can also be used on the Sony a9 or a6500 since they share the same hotshoe.

-Also have a quick look on my [Flash FAQ](#faq) before you buy a new Flash.
-Here which [camera bags]([http://www.hikeventures.com/best-camera-bags-cases](http://www.hikeventures.com/best-camera-bags-cases/)/) or [travel tripods](http://www.hikeventures.com/best-travel-tripods-sony/) I would recommend.
+Also have a look on which [camera bags]([http://www.hikeventures.com/best-camera-bags-cases](http://www.hikeventures.com/best-camera-bags-cases/)/) or [travel tripods](http://www.hikeventures.com/best-travel-tripods-sony/) I would recommend with your Sony camera.

 <amp-img src="https://farm4.staticflickr.com/3625/13040988355_f0f5951202_k.jpg" width="2048" height="1536" alt="best flash for Sony a7, a9 or a6500" layout="responsive"></amp-img>
 <br>